This Day In Music: May 2

 May 2, 1955 ~ Rock bassist Ken Sinnaeve, full name Kenneth Sinnaeve, born in Regina, Canada ~ Co-founding member of Streetheart, known best for their 1979 disco-hybrid the Rolling Stones-cover Under My Thumb.
 Lesser known songs include the Them-cover Here Comes The Night and What Kind Of Love Is This.
 Following the band's disbandement in the mid-1980s Sinnaeve appeared on Strange Advance's 2WO sophomore album.
 Member of Loverboy since 2001, replacing the late Scott Smith

 May 2, 1951 ~ Rock, blues rock, progressive rock, progressive folk bassist, guitarist, keyboardist, singer John Glascock born in Islington, UK ~ Member of Carmen from 1972 through 1975, including on the acclaimed Fandangos In Space album.
 Member of Jethro Tull from 1976 until his death in 1979.
 Praised as “the best bass player in rock” by Ritchie Blackmore.
-Has also worked with the Gods, Head Machine, Toe Fat, Chicken Shack, Maddy Prior, Richard Digance, and others ~ Glascock passed away in 1979
+Has also worked with the Gods, Head Machine, Toe Fat, Chicken Shack, Maddy Prior, and Richard Digance ~ Glascock passed away in 1979

 May 2, 1950 ~ Louis Andrew Grammatico, commonly known as rock singer, songwriter Lou Gramm born in Rochester, New York, USA ~ Best known as lead singer of Foreigner from 1977 through 1990, including on hits such as Feels Like The First Time, Cold As Ice and I Want To Know What Love Is.
 As a solo artist scored Billboard top 10 hits with 1987's Midnight Blue and Just Between You And Me two years later.
 Has also worked with Black Sheep, Shadow King, and with Liberty & Justice

-May 2, 1949 ~ Gerald Thomas Moores, commonly known as singer, guitarist, keyboardist GT Moore, born in Reading, UK ~ Active since the early 1970s as a solo artist, frontman and as a collaborator.
+May 2, 1949 ~ Gerald Thomas Moores, commonly known as singer, guitarist, keyboardist GT Moore, born in Reading, UK ~ Active since the early-1970s as a solo artist, frontman and as a collaborator.
 Co-founded Heron with Roy Apps and Tony Pook.
 Has had his compositions covered by Joan Baez and by Airto Moreira.
-Has collaborated with Jimmy Cliff, Lee Scratch Perry, Malcolm Mortimore, Thin Lizzy, Johnny Nash, and others
+Has collaborated with Jimmy Cliff, Lee Scratch Perry, Malcolm Mortimore, Thin Lizzy, and Johnny Nash

 May 2, 1948 ~ Drummer Bill Ward, full name William Thomas Ward, born in Birmingham, UK ~ Influenced by Gene Krupa, Buddy Rich, Louie Bellson, as well as R&B, pop and rock drummers such as Bernard Pretty Purdie, Led Zeppelin's John Bonham, Ringo Starr, and Jim Capaldi.
 Best known as co-founding member of Black Sabbath.
 Has also recorded as a solo artist, starting with Ward One (Along The Way) released in 1990